benjaminsg/eyemax/readme.md

 On the resulting screen, a list of movies will be displayed.
 Any of these movies can be clicked on to display additional information about the film.

 On the toolbar, select 'Settings' to review adjustable settings such as changing the match frequency and clearing the cache.

+Extra credit: Butterknife (in all regular activities)
+              Fragments (in SettingsActivity)
+              Translation (French)